ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 3\.
 Select the process with a "perfmon.exe" name in the list and press "OK" button.

 4\.
-Type `!address` command in the command line at bottom of "Command" window.
+Type `!address` in the command line at bottom of "Command" window, and press `Enter`.
 You will see a memory map of the Resource Monitor application in the "Command" window:

 ![WinDbg Result](windbg-result.png)

 You can see that both variables with absolute addresses "00432FEC" and "00433010" match the first block of heap segment with ID 2.
 This segment occupies addresses from "003E0000" to "00447000".
 We can use first variable with "00432FEC" absolute address for reading free memory amount.

 This is a calculation of the variable's offset:
 ```
 00432FEC - 003E0000 = 52FEC
 ```
-This is an algorithm of absolute address calculation and reading a value of free memory amount:
+This is an algorithm of absolute address calculation and reading a value of free memory amount from a launched Resource Monitor application:

 1. Get base address of the first block of a heap segment with ID 2.
 You can use a set of WinAPI functions to traverse a process's heap: CreateToolhelp32Snapshot, Heap32ListFirst, Heap32ListNext, Heap32First and Heap32Next.
 There is an [example](https://msdn.microsoft.com/en-us/library/windows/desktop/dd299432%28v=vs.85%29.aspx) of algorithm that solves this task in MSDN.
 2. Calculate absolute address of a free memory amount variable by adding the variable's offset "52FEC" to the base address of the heap's block segment.